 Driving records are also a major pricing factor.
 So if your ex has a spotless driving history, your rate may rise when you remove the ex from your policy.
 But if you're the safer driver, you might soon be enjoying a lower rate.

 The cost of vehicle-protecting coverages also corresponds to the value of the cars they're protecting.
-So if your ex is taking the BMW and leaving you with the minivan, your comprehensive and collision coverage should cost less.
+So if your ex is taking the BMW and leaving you with the minivan, your comprehensive and collision coverage could cost less.

 3. shopping for a new policy